 Knowing which taxes you need to pay is important to make sure there aren’t any surprises!
 You’ll be able to plan ahead and set money aside to pay your bills.

 There are several different taxes you may need to pay.
 These include:

 It’s important to do your taxes in good time so you don’t have to rush at the last minute!
 Using an accounting software like Bokio is a great solution.
 We have everything you need to help you prepare for your Self Assessment tax return.
 Plus, we’re a Making Tax Digital compatible software, so when you do your bookkeeping with Bokio you can submit your automatically generated VAT Return in minutes.

 To find out more about how taxes work, tax rates and whether these apply to your business, read our guide to UK taxes

 Networking allows you to expand your connections, gain advice and not feel alone as a new business owner.
 Through networking, you could find new opportunities, partnerships, potential customers and potential investors,

 A great way to start networking is through groups on LinkedIn or Facebook, or on websites that offer local group events near you for all sorts of small businesses, industries and interests.

 Want to start networking?
 You can read our top networking tips here

 Know when to grow

-If you want to save time and money managing your finances, Bokio is a great solution for small businesses and sole traders.
-You’ll get your bookkeeping, invoicing and expenses all in one place, for free, forever.
+If you want to save time managing your finances, Bokio is a great solution for small businesses and sole traders.
+With Bokio, you can do your bookkeeping, invoicing and more in one place.